Krutoy242/lostuser/readme.md

 <!-- calling _ -->
 - **Using `_` on string**
   Will load code inside this string and return it as function.

+  Calling this function is always error-safe - if exception happen inside, function just return `nil`.

   > ```lua
   > _'Rm,s2'()(0) -- call `sleep(2),robot.move(0)`
   > ```